-By Bridget Gum-Egan
+By Bridget Gum-Egan on behalf of Sheriff

-After writing for The Rider News for quite some time, I thought it was time to hear from someone new, the campus’s favorite golden boy: Sheriff.
+AFTER writing for The Rider News for quite some time, I thought it was time to hear from someone new, the campus’s favorite golden boy: Sheriff.
 I am writing this article on Sheriff’s behalf and from his perspective so that the campus can know his opinions.

 While I’m everyone’s favorite to look at during class and I cheer everyone up with my adorable smile and tail wags, I’m actually at Rider for a real reason and it’s not to get a degree.
 I work as a service dog, as my blue vest announces.
 Many people ask my person about my name and whether I am a boy or a girl (just check my pronoun pin on my vest, courtesy of Spectrum), but they rarely ask my person what I do as a service dog.
 Some people may be scared to ask my person out of fear of offending her, but if you thought I was cute just walking around, wait till you see me working.